catcrumpet/accelR/README.md

 The print out displays how many observations/epochs there are (`1081`) and the counts for the three axes (`axis1`, `axis2`, and `axis3`).
 Not all ActiGraph accelerometers collect data on three axes.
 Also, we can see the timezone (`America/Los_Angeles`) and the epoch length (`10s`).

+Data need to pass several checks:
+  1. The data is ordered by timestamp (earliest to latest).
+  2. Each observation is regularly spaced by a constant time period (i.e., the epoch length).
+  3. No observations are duplicates.
+  4. The data spans the entire specified data collection time period.
+  5. The data contains no gaps in observations.
+  6. The epoch length of the data must an exact divisor of 60.

+Currently there are no tools to fix these issues, but these are in development.

 3. Add a column for nonwear, we will use a modified Troiano approach that is more strict (i.e., no spikes).
 ```R
 better_data <- add_nonwear_troiano(good_data, spike_tolerance = 0)